stevarino/cubed-tube/README.md

 ## Motivation

-The first reason I created this site was I wanted to watch a HermitCraft easily season in order and bounce between series.
+The first reason I created this site was I wanted to easily watch a HermitCraft season in order while bouncing between series.

 The second was I wanted to build a low-dependency, simple and understandable web page.
-I decided to make the actual content static to simplify hosting and as a challenge.
-But this is built with minimal requirements, particularly [peewee](https://github.com/coleifer/peewee) as a database ORM (needed after I got bored writing CRUD queries over and over) and a dynamic image-loader javascript library to make sure we don't ddos YouTube.
+I decided to make the actual content static to simplify hosting (and as an extra challenge).
+But this is built with minimal requirements, consisting of [peewee](https://github.com/coleifer/peewee) as a database ORM (needed after I got bored writing CRUD queries over and over) and a dynamic image-loader javascript library to make sure we don't ddos YouTube.